 American Radio Relay League | Ham Radio Association and ResourcesThe American Radio Relay League (ARRL) is the national association for amateur radio, connecting hams around the U.S. with news, information and resources.

 - The Doctor Will See You Now!

-?How High is High Enough? (a discussion of antenna height) is the topic of the current (September 7) episode of the ?ARRL The Doctor is In? podcast.
+The Doctor opens the mailbag for the latest (March 15) episode of the ?ARRL The Doctor is In? podcast.
 Listen...and learn!

 Sponsored by DX Engineering, ?ARRL The Doctor is In? is an informative discussion of all things technical.
 Listen on your computer, tablet, or smartphone -- whenever and wherever you like!

 Every 2 weeks, your host, QST Editor-in-Chief Steve Ford, WB8IMY, and the Doctor himsel...

 - HAM RADIO in Friedrichshafen Puts Scouts in the Spotlight